 The Student Financial Aid Office is required by federal regulations to recalculate federal financial aid eligibility for a Title IV grant or loan recipient who withdraws from or leaves school before completing the payment period or period of enrollment.
 If a student leaves the college prior to completing 60% of a payment period or term, the Financial Aid Office recalculates eligibility for Title IV funds.

 The withdrawal date is the date the student began the school’s official withdrawal process or officially notified the school of intent to withdraw.
 “Officially notifies” means the student contacts and notifies the Admissions and Records Office of their intent to withdraw or leave school.
 Student’s official notification can be written or oral.
-If the student drops out without notifying the school, the student is considered to have unofficially withdrawn and the reported last day of attendance (LDA) will be used to determine the withdrawal date.
+If the student drops out, unofficially withdraws without notifying the school, the withdrawal date is the midpoint of the payment period or period of enrollment.

-For all students awarded a non-passing grade at the end of the semester, the student’s reported last day of attendance (LDA) will be used to determine whether a student who received all “F” or "FN" grades earned the grade or unofficially withdrew.
-The LDA will be used to determine the unofficial withdrawal date for the return of funds calculations.
+For students awarded a non-passing grade of "F" or "FN" at the end of the semester are considered to have unofficially withdrawn and the midpoint of the semester will be used to calculate the return of funds.
 Additionally, if a student is reported as “never attended” class, 100% of federal aid that was credited or disbursed to the student will be reversed from student’s account and returned to U.S. Department of Education.
 The reversal may create a balance owed to College of the Mainland.

 If a student earned less aid than was disbursed, the College would be required to return a portion of the funds and the student would be required to return a portion of the funds.
 Keep in mind that when Title IV funds are returned, the student may owe a debit balance to the College.
 If a student earned more aid than was disbursed to him/her, the institution would owe the student a post-withdrawal disbursement.
 If the student or the parent PLUS borrower is eligible for and due a post-withdrawal disbursement, the school must make or offer to make the post-withdrawal disbursement.